gengstrand/clojure-news-feed/server/feed4/README.md

-# news feed micro-service in javascript
+# news feed microservice in JavaScript

 ## Overview

-This is yet another implementation of the rudimentary news feed micro-service only this time implemented in node.js
+This is yet another implementation of the rudimentary news feed microservice only this time implemented in Node.js

-You can learn more about this project by reading the following blogs; [Node.js vs DropWizard](http://glennengstrand.info/software/performance/nodejs/dropwizard) and [Python Flask vs Node.js](http://glennengstrand.info/software/performance/nodejs/python).
+You can learn more about this project by reading the following blogs; [Node.js vs DropWizard](http://glennengstrand.info/software/performance/nodejs/dropwizard) and [Python Flask vs Node.js](http://glennengstrand.info/software/performance/nodejs/python), and [GraphQL vs REST](http://glennengstrand.info/software/architecture/microservice/graphql).

 ### Running the unit tests